 Management Company: A professional management company is contracted by the board of directors to properly maintain the common areas and conduct the business affairs of the association.
 A management company provides services such as: collection of assessments; overseeing of subcontractors; obtaining bids for subcontracted services; providing financial statements and collection reports, as well as serving a general clearinghouse for problem solving; communicating with property owners and the board of directors; and serving in an adviser capacity.
 The management company reports directly to the board and all decisions are made by a majority vote of the board of directors.
 (Please note that services provided by a management company will depend on the individual agreements between a community association management company and the client association.)

-Rules: A rule is a specific statement of required behavior whose violation carries a penalty.
+Rules: A rule is a specific statement of required behavior and being noncompliant with such behavior carries a penalty.
 In a community association, rules and guidelines outline expected behavior, identify limitations, and govern the community in three areas.
 These areas include:

 Most Neighbors maintain that the biggest benefit of their association is preserving the value and integrity of their individual investment. learn more >